paulfioravanti/steno-dictionaries/README.md

 attempted to document my justifications for going against Plover entries in the [overrides `README`][].

+## Categorisation

+The dictionaries are primarily divided up into three main types:

+1. Briefs

+Containing non-phonetic words and phrases that sometimes may have non-traditional, weird, or just "makes sense to me, personally" outlines.

+2. [Proper Nouns][]

+Containing nouns that identifies a single entity and is used to refer to that
+entity: names of people, companies, animal types etc.

+3. Words

+Any other word where the outline is meant to make intuitive sense (subjectively, of course) to be used in Plover: the outline is phonetic and/or the outline _generally_ follows Plover's rules.

+## Influences

 Inspiration for additions have been:

+- [Di's steno dictionaries][]
 - [Platinum Steno][] video course

 ## License